Parrish Road Show 2021: Darlene Charneco–SYMBIOSOME SCHOOLHOUSE

-Now in its ninth year, Parrish Road Show is the Museum’s off-site project designed to encourage engagement and interaction between artists and the communities outside the Museum’s walls.
-Each year, selected artists work together with the Parrish and partner venues to create new work and to provide unusual opportunities for visitors to see and experience art in unexpected places, from public parks and highways to historical sites and community centers.
+Now in its tenth year, Parrish Road Show is the Museum’s off-site project designed to encourage engagement and interaction between artists and the communities outside the Museum’s walls.
+Each year, selected artists work with the Parrish and partner venues to create new work and to provide unique opportunities for visitors to see and experience art in unexpected places, from public parks and highways to historical sites and community centers.

-Darlene Charneco is an East End based, contemporary Latin-American artist who creates mixed-media mapping series to explore and navigate the layered spaces we live in.
+Darlene Charneco is an East End-based, contemporary Latin-American artist who creates mixed-media mapping series to explore and navigate the layered spaces we live in.
 Charneco explores ways of seeing human settlements, communication networks, and communities through a biological lens and as part of a larger organism’s growth stage.
-Developing her own tactile language—for instance spending hours hammering nails into wooden panels—the artist builds three-dimensional, patterned Touchmaps to orient, sense, and express within a world that is continually shifting and changing through our expanded networks of communication.
-She is currently on a year-long art residency at the William Steeple Davis Trust to study, live and work in the artist’s former house in Orient, NY.
+Developing her own tactile language—such as painstakingly hammering nails into wooden panels—the artist builds three-dimensional, patterned Touchmaps to navigate, sense, and express within a world that continually shifts and changes through our expanded communication networks.
+She is currently artist-in-residence at the William Steeple Davis Trust studying, living, and working in the artist’s former house and studio in Orient, NY.

-Parrish Road Show: Darlene Charneco—Symbiosome, is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.
+Parrish Road Show 2021: Darlene Charneco–Symbiosome Schoolhouse is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.

 About Darlene Charneco

 Darlene Charneco (b.
-1971, New York City) received her MFA from State University of New York from Stony Brook.
-Charneco exhibits throughout the U.S. and globally; she participated in PINTA Fair London and the Korean International Art Fair.
-Her work is featured in the Princeton Architectural Press book The Map as Art: Contemporary Artists Explore Cartography by Katherine Harmon and How Architecture Learned to Speculate by Mihall & Serbest through the University of Stuttgart.
-She was awarded the 2017 Pollock-Krasner Foundation Grant.
-Her work is in the Guild Hall Museum Permanent Collection.
+1971, New York City) attended Stony Brook University for MFA Studies and Long Island University Southampton for her BFA.
+Exhibiting throughout the U.S. and globally, she participated in PINTA Fair London and the Korean International Art Fair.
+Charneco’s work is part of Guild Hall Museum’s permanent collection, and was featured in the Princeton Architectural Press book The Map as Art: Contemporary Artists Explore Cartography by Katherine Harmon, and How Architecture Learned to Speculate by Mihall & Serbest through the University of Stuttgart.
+Charneco was awarded the 2017 Pollock-Krasner Foundation Grant.

 SELECT SOLO EXHIBITIONS